ema-digital/emad/README.md

+This is a deployment utility written in node.js that leverages rsync to deploy the files from your local file system to a drive that is mounted with sshfs.
+This project exists because it is not always possible to use deployment tools such as Capistrano in order to deploy sites to shared or managed hosting accounts.

 The logic that the deployment script follows is to upload only new files or directories, as well as overwrite the files on the server when the files on your computer are newer.